bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 - The tools to go from an algorithm to a working program.
 - The analytical techniques required to determhe the computational complexity of your solution.

+You must demonstrate that you are familiar with approaches that you can use to solve problems.

 There are a number of approaches to designing algorithms:

 - Exhaustive Search